 That was when I returned to the river.

-My mouth dried.
-The first syllable rose and stalled.
+Mist lay thick against the surface.
+The water moved slowly, too smoothly.
+The first syllable rose in my throat and stalled.
 I let it fall back inside me.

 I stepped onto the stones without whispering.